valordk/esphome-docs/components/sensor/mitutoyo.rst

 Advanced use:
 --------------------

-Some Mitutoyo Digimatic sensors will offer possibility of setting an arbitrary absolute point ´´ABS´´ and use it as an origin for further measurements.
+Some Mitutoyo Digimatic sensors will offer possibility of setting an arbitrary absolute point **ABS** and use it as an origin for further measurements.
 This is achieved by using an additional configuration as shown here:

 .. code-block:: yaml